joshmorgan1000/UTKH/src/README.md

 - Use polarized light to illuminate a conductor and measure:
   - Whether the light induces or disrupts current flow.
   - Changes in the conductor's resistance or magnetic field.

 ---

-## Mathematical Formulation <a href="#mathematical-formulation"></a>

-To provide more mathematical rigor, we introduce the following equations:

-### Kinetic Harmonic Resonance <a href="#kinetic-harmonic-resonance"></a>

-In theory, when two or more systems interact, their frequencies may not match exactly.
-However, if they share a common harmonic relationship (i.e., their frequencies are related by simple ratios), energy transfer between them becomes more efficient.
-This is reflected in the KHR ratio, which can be used to predict the degree of resonance and energy exchange.

-Let's define the kinetic harmonic resonance (KHR) as:

-$$\Psi = \frac{\Omega}{\omega} = \frac{2\pi f}{\omega_0}$$

-where $\Psi$ is the KHR ratio, $\Omega$ is the angular frequency of the system, $f$ is the frequency, and $\omega_0$ is the fundamental frequency.

-The KHR ratio, $\Psi$, is introduced as a measure of the alignment between the angular frequency of a system ($\Omega$) and its fundamental frequency ($\omega_0$).
-This ratio can be seen as an extension of the traditional harmonic series, where $\Psi = 1$ represents perfect resonance.

-### Harmonic Entanglement <a href="#harmonic-entanglement"></a>

-In theory, when $\Upsilon = 1$, the systems are perfectly entangled, and energy transfer becomes highly efficient.
-Conversely, as $\Upsilon$ approaches zero, the systems become less correlated, and energy transfer decreases.

-The harmonic entanglement (HE) can be described by:

-$$\Upsilon = \frac{\Psi}{\sqrt{1 - \Psi^2}}$$

-where $\Upsilon$ represents the degree of harmonic entanglement between two or more systems.

-The HE equation introduces the concept of entanglement between systems, where $\Upsilon$ represents the degree of correlation between their harmonic structures.
-In essence, this equation attempts to quantify the extent to which two or more systems become "tuned" to each other's frequencies.

-### Energy Flow Alignment <a href="#energy-flow-alignment"></a>

-In theory, when $\Theta = 0$, the energy flow is perfectly aligned with the harmonic structure, allowing for maximum energy transfer efficiency.
-As $\Theta$ increases, the alignment decreases, and energy transfer becomes less efficient.

-The energy flow alignment (EFA) can be calculated using:

-$$\Theta = \arctan\left(\frac{\Upsilon}{\Psi}\right)$$

-where $\Theta$ is the angle of energy flow alignment.

-The EFA equation describes the alignment of energy flow between interacting systems.
-The angle $\Theta$ represents the degree to which the energy flow is aligned with the harmonic structure of the systems involved.

-### Defining Light as a Flow <a href="#defining-light-as-a-flow"></a>

-In UTKH, light is conceptualized as a flow of energy, similar to the flow of electric charge in amperage.
-The equation for the flow of light energy $I_L$ is expressed as:

-$$I_L = \frac{P}{c}$$

-where $I_L$ is the light amperage (flow of light energy), $P$ is the power of the light source (in watts), and $c$: Speed of light (in meters per second).

-This equation highlights the direct proportionality between the energy emitted by a light source and the flow rate of that energy.

-### Relating Light Amperage to Mass <a href="#relating-light-amperage-to-mass"></a>

-By framing mass as a product of energy flows stabilized into co-orbital resonances, the relationship between light amperage and mass $m$ can be expressed as:

-$$m = \frac{I_L}{c^2}$$

-where $m$ is the mass equivalent of light energy (in kilograms), $I_L$ is the light amperage (in joules per second per meter per second), and $c$ is the speed of light.

-This equation reflects Einstein’s energy-mass equivalence ($E = mc^2$) but extends it to incorporate the concept of light as a flow.

-### Relating Light Amperage to Molar Mass <a href="#relating-light-amperage-to-molar-mass"></a>

-Expanding this concept to chemical systems, the relationship between light amperage and molar mass ($M$) of a substance can be expressed as:

-$$M = N_A \cdot \frac{I_L}{c^2}$$

-where $M$ is the molar mass (in grams per mole), $N_A$ is Avogadro’s number ($6.022 \times 10^{23}$ particles per mole), $I_L$ is light amperage (in joules per second per meter per second), and $c$ is the speed of light.

-This equation bridges the microscopic world of atoms and molecules with the macroscopic understanding of light as a flow.

-### Redshift as a Flow Interaction <a href="#redshift-as-a-flow-interaction"></a>

-In UTKH, redshift is reinterpreted as a resonance-driven interaction between light and cosmic structures.
-As light travels vast distances, its energy flow interacts with resonant fields in space, resulting in a gradual wavelength elongation.
-This relationship can be expressed as:

-$$z = \frac{\Delta I_L}{I_L}$$

-Where:
-- $z$: Redshift factor (dimensionless)
-- $\Delta I_L$: Change in light amperage due to interaction
-- $I_L$: Initial light amperage before interaction

-This model complements traditional redshift explanations (e.g., Doppler and gravitational redshift) by introducing a resonance-based mechanism.

-Together, these equations provide a mathematical foundation for UTKH’s redefinition of light, mass, and redshift.
-By framing light as a flow of energy, UTKH connects fundamental physical principles to a unifying framework of motion and resonance.
-These relationships open new pathways for experimental validation and theoretical exploration.

----